What is Electronic Data Interchange?

 Initial Setup Costs

-While EDI reduces long-term costs, the initial implementation requires investment in software, infrastructure, and integration services.
+EDI lowers long-term cost, but the setup requires investment in software, infrastructure, and integration work.

 Complexity of Integration

-Integrating EDI with legacy systems can be challenging, requiring expertise in data mapping and system compatibility.
+Connecting EDI to legacy systems is rarely simple.
+It calls for expertise in data mapping and system compatibility.

 Compliance and Security